 We will work on inclusive governance for inclusive growth. — Rahul Gandhi

-The Norco College Classified Senate, a consortium of classified professionals, is an affiliate of California Schools Employee Association #535 and a permanent employee organization.
-Its purpose is to participate effectively and contribute to the well-being of the institution and education of its students.
-The Classified Senate provides a collective voice for the classified professionals in the shared governance process, excluding all areas of Collective Bargaining, in accordance with AB 1725, Title V 51023.5, Education Code 70901.1, and RCCD BP 2510.
+The Norco College Classified Senate, a consortium of classified professionals, is a permanent organization and an affiliate of CSEA Chapter 535.
+Its purpose is to foster an environment for classified professional success, respect, and development.
+The Classified Senate represents the concerns and interests of Norco College classified professionals in college planning and decision-making through the shared governance process, excluding all areas of Collective Bargaining, in accordance with AB1725, Title V 51023.5, Education Code 70901.2, and RCCD BP 1510.

 The Norco College Classified Senate membership consists of classified professionals as defined excluding management, supervisory, and confidential positions, substitutes, short-term employees, consultants, professional experts, independent contractors and all other positions not designated in CSEA 535 CBA Article 1A, pages 3-9.